 - 100g Frozen sliced carrots

 - Salt and Pepper

 - In a large frying pan, add the onions and fry over a medium heat for 2 minutes.
 Add the garlic and rosemary and continue to fry for an additional 2 minutes, stirring constantly to stop anything burning.

-- Add the mince and fry until browned, again stirring constantly.
+- Add the mince and fry until browned, again stirring fairly regularly.

-- Add the beef stock, blended tomatoes, worcester sauce and tomato puree.
+- Add the carrots, peas, beef stock, chopped tomatoes, worcestershire sauce and tomato puree.
 Bring to the boil, and reduce to simmer for 20 – 25 minutes, stirring constantly.
-Or until the sauce thickens and little remains.
+Or until the sauce thickens.

 Meanwhile, peel and chop the potatoes, place them in a pot and cover with water.
-Add a generous pinch of salt and place over a high heat to boil for 10 – 15 minutes. *Preheat oven to 200C*
+Add a generous pinch of salt and place over a high heat to boil for 15 – 20 minutes, until soft enough to mash.